mattermost/docs/source/boards/work-with-cards.rst

 From Mattermost v7.7 you can attach files to your cards, which viewers can view and download.
 There are no limitations to the file types that you can upload.

 To upload a file to a card, select **Attach** in the top-right corner of the card.
-Then select the file or files you'd like to upload.
-You can upload up to 10 files at a time.
+Then select the file you'd like to upload.
 When your file has been uploaded, you can find it in the **Attachments** section of the card.
 Select the **+** sign to add additional files to your card.

 To delete a file, hover over it and select the vertical menu.
 Then select **Delete**.
 To download the file, select the download icon.